University of Hamburg

-The university has been ranked in the top 200 universities worldwide by the Times Higher Education Ranking, the Shanghai Ranking and the CWTS Leiden Ranking, placing it among the top 1% of global universities.
-Seven Nobel Prize winners and one Wolf Prize winner are affiliated with UHH.

-On a national scale, U.S. News & World Report ranks UHH 7th and QS World University Rankings 14th out of a total of 426 German institutions of higher education.

 History

 Founding

 At the beginning of the 20th century, wealthy individuals made several unsuccessful petitions to the Hamburg Senate and Parliament requesting the establishment of a university.
 Senator Werner von Melle worked towards the merging of existing institutions into one university, but this plan failed.
 Much of the establishment wanted to see Hamburg limited to its role as a trading center, and were concerned about both the costs of a university and the social ambitions of professors who would be recruited by the university.

 In 1907 proponents of a university founded the Hamburg Scientific Foundation (Hamburgische Wissenschaftliche Stiftung), followed by the Hamburg Colonial Institute in 1908.
 The Science Foundation supported the recruitment of scholars for the chairs of the General Lecture System and funding of research cruises, while the Colonial Institute was responsible for all education and research questions concerning overseas territories.
 In 1911 the city's first lecture building opened, later becoming the main building of the university.
 Plans for the foundation of the university itself were shelved due to the outbreak of the First World War.

 After the war, the first freely elected senate chose von Melle as mayor.
 He and Rudolf Ross advocated for education reform in Hamburg, and were able to pass a law establishing both the university and an adult high school.
 On 28 March 1919, the University of Hamburg opened its gates, increasing the number of full professorships in Hamburg from 19 to 39.
 Both the Colonial Institute and the General Lecture System were absorbed into the university.
 The university's first Schools, or Faculties, were Law and Political Science, Medicine, Philosophy and Natural Sciences.